 This silence feature can temporarily quiet the End of Life warning "chirp" for up to 2 days.
-You can silence the End of Life warning "chirp" by pressing the Test/Silence button or via the Onelink Home App.
+You can silence the End of Life warning "chirp" by pressing the Test/Silence button or via the Onelink app.
 The horn will chirp, acknowledging that the End of Life silence feature has been activated.
 After approximately 2 days, the End of Life "chirp" will resume.

-WARNING: Never discharge the unit to quiet an unwanted alarm.
-Discharging the alarm disables the unit and removes your protection.
+WARNING: Never deactivate the unit to quiet an unwanted alarm.
+Deactivating the alarm disables the unit and removes your protection.

-When the Smoke Alarm Is Silenced When the CO Alarm Is Silenced The smoke alarm will remain silent for up to 15 minutes, then return to normal operation.
-The CO alarm will remain silent for up to 4 minutes.
+When the Smoke Alarm is Silenced When the CO Alarm is Silenced The Smoke Alarm will remain silent for up to 15 minutes, then return to normal operation.
+The CO Alarm will remain silent for up to 4 minutes.
 If the smoke has not cleared or continues to increase, the device will go back into alarm.
 After 4 minutes, if CO levels remain potentially dangerous, the horn will start sounding again.